ay-bkm/printf/README.md

 # Custom printf Function

-## Introduction
+# Introduction
-This project involves implementing a custom version of the `printf` function in the C programming language.
+This (shablam)  project involves implementing a custom version of the `printf` function in the C programming language.
 The goal is to create a function that produces output according to a given format.

 ## Table of Contents
 - [Project Details](#project-details)